rochiecuevas/Academy_of_Py/README.md

 grp_budget_means_rdgscore = round(budget_rate_grped.apply(wavg, "Average Reading Score (%)", "Number of students"), 2)
 ```

-For the same reason, it was also important to consider school size in calculating the passing rates.
+For the same reason, it was also important to consider school budget class size in calculating the passing rates.
+The function `proportion` was used for the calculations.

 ```python
 # proportion of students who passed the math and the reading exams, and both